makechart/prompt-sample/README.md

 ![chart list](sample-2.jpg)

 For any errors, check dev console and ask your LLM code generator to fix it.
+Iterate above until all errors are gone.